 Unfortunately, the Commission agreed with employers that there should be a ‘client cancellation clause’ for disability workers.
 This means if a client cancels their shift, then the employer can cancel your shift.
-If they do that, they must pay you for your shift but they are allowed to roster you for ‘make up time’ within 6 weeks of the cancelled shift.
+If they do that, they must pay you for your shift but in some circumstances they are allowed to roster you for ‘make up time’ within 6 weeks of the cancelled shift.

 You can read the decision by clicking here.

 These changes don’t apply immediately.
 There is still more work to do to before the Fair Work Commission can finalise the changes to your award.
 Bad employers will try to persuade the Fair Work Commission to back away from their decision.

 But the ASU will keep standing up for better rights, entitlements, pay and conditions for our social, community, and disability services members.

 We won because of the hard work of ASU members.
 Imagine what we could win if all disability and community services were ASU members.
 Union members also are covered with free journey insurance, professional indemnity insurance, access free training and get discounts and savings at major retailers.
 Union membership is tax deductible and means you're protected at work.
 Join today.

 ASU Deputy Secretary Judith Wright provided ASU members with an update - if you missed it catch up here: